francksidi-edb/FacialRecognition/README.md

 ## Similarity Search using Streamlit application enabling WebCAM and Text Search on Images.

+Change the connection info inside.
+Run from the command line.
+Copy the logo.png image in the directory in which the python program is running.
 For instance look for images from a text description: old man, old lady, blond lady ,...

 %streamlit run streamlit_face_reco_text.py